rorybyrne/git-plan/README.md

 </p>

 <p>
-    Staging files for a <code>git commit</code> is frustrating if you have to untangle your changes into multiple commits.
+    Staging files for a <code>git commit</code> is frustrating if you have to untangle unrelated changes into multiple commits.
 The standard git workflow of "write code -> stage changes -> commit changes" encourages us to write code without thinking, and then punishes us when the time comes to commit.
 </p>
 <p>
     Now you can run <code>git plan</code> to write your commit message in advance, and then run <code>git plan commit</code>
-    to use that message as a template for your commit once you're ready to commit.
+    to use that message as a template for your commit once you're ready.
 </p>
 <p>
     You can even run <code>git plan add</code> to add more pre-planned commits, and then choose which one you want to